LamideOp/eks-project/README.md

    This script will:
    - Navigate to the `vpc` directory and provision the VPC using Terraform.
-   - Move to the `cluster` directory to create the EKS cluster, set up OIDC, and configure IAM roles.
+   - Move to the `cluster` directory to create the EKS cluster, install cluster auto scaler, set up OIDC, and configure IAM roles.
    - Update the kubeconfig file to allow interaction with the EKS cluster using `kubectl`.

 3. **(Optional) Deploy OIDC Service Account:**